Job posting scams

 • The job description or posting contains poor grammar or spelling.

-• The company requests for:
+• The company asks you to:

-• Access to your bank account
+• Access your bank account and/or credit card information.

 Be sure to research all job postings carefully.
 Verify that the job exists and visit the company’s official website.
 You can even call the company to confirm.